 As for protection post-launching of the PTO, while the board is subject to a “no frustration rule” (see 9 above), shareholders may approve any defensive measures which the board will then have to respect.
 The board, by itself, may only take initiative to seek competing bidders.

 Finally, even if frowned upon under good governance standards, “golden parachutes” are not in general forbidden and may also serve as an indirect means of protection of the directors.

 Directors may use poison pills (although very rare and difficult to implement in practice).

 From the corporate standpoint, certain protections can be provided by foundation documents of an entity.
 In certain cases it is possible to provide for the maximum member’s share in the company in question or provide that any sale of shares to a third party requires other members’ consent.
 These options, however, are working mostly for non-public companies.

-Under Russian labour law, unilateral termination of employment of the sole executive body (CEO) (as well as its deputies and the chief accountant) at the initiative of the target company triggers the right of the sole executive body (its deputies and the chief accountant) to receive compensation (a certain equivalent of ‘golden parachute’) in the amount of at least 3 (three) monthly salaries.
+Under Russian labour law, unilateral termination of employment of the sole executive body (CEO) (as well as his/her deputies and the chief accountant) at the initiative of the target company triggers the right of the sole executive body (his/her deputies and the chief accountant) to receive compensation (a certain equivalent of ‘golden parachute’) in the amount of at least 3 (three) monthly salaries.

 The above provision, while establishing the minimum compensation, does not restrict the maximum amount of the compensation.

 Despite the above, and given the fact that the practice of payment of ‘golden parachutes’ to management has been strongly criticised (e.g. the case of Ashurkov, Savchenko vs OAO ‘Rostelekom’ (case No. A56-31942/2013)), the Supreme Court of the Russian Federation has established that there should be a balance between the interests of the management and the interests of the shareholders, and the amount of ‘golden parachute’ should not infringe the rights and lawful interests of the shareholders and of the company itself.